Can Mouthguards Help Reduce Concussions?

 In his study, Winters found that, over the course of the season, 8.3 percent of athletes who wore OTC mouthguards suffered brain injuries as opposed to only 3.6 of athletes fitted with a custom mouthguard.
 His research demonstrated an important shortcoming of traditional store-bought mouthguards, most of which are made with ethylene vinyl acetate (EVA) plastic: They make it difficult to achieve a proper fit.

 Unlike most OTC mouthguards, Game On Mouthguards are made with a patented material called VISTAMAXX™ that offers athletes a true custom fit with incredible retention at an over-the-counter price.
 It’s one of the main reasons why Game On is the only mouthguard to earn the prestigious Seal of Acceptance by the American Dental Association.
 By helping absorb shock and limiting movement caused by an impact to the jaw, a properly fit Game On Mouthguard provides an extra level of protection that exceeds that of an OTC mouthguard.
+That's why Game On is the best custom sports mouth guard.

 Though there is still much to learn about concussions – and more advances to come in protective equipment – wearing a properly fit mouthguard is critical to staying protected on the field, on the court or anywhere there is a risk of head or orofacial injury.